dib-lab/2021-paper-ibd/manuscript.md

 We performed differential abundance testing using the `bbdml()` function using a likelihood ratio test with `formula = ~ study_accession + diagnosis` and `formula_null = ~study_accession`.
 We estimated the number of k-mers in the quality controlled metagenome reads using ntcard and used this as the denominator.
 We performed Bonferroni p value correction and used a significance cut off of 0.05.

+To analyze the results of dominating set differential abundance analysis, we combined the significantly differentially abundant piece information with the results from the mulitfasta query annotations, and with the ortholog annotations for the multifasta query genomes.
+We focused our analysis on KEGG orthologs.
+When a single gene was annotated by eggnog with multiple KEGG orthologs, we selected the first match.
+We identified the set of KEGG orthologs that were annotated among pieces that increased in abundance and pieces decreased in abundance in CD compared to nonIBD.
+To identify single copy marker genes within this set, we used the marker gene sequences with an average copy of one in [@doi:10.1186/s13059-015-0610-8].
+We then selected at least one marker gene for each species, focusing on `rpl` sequences that were only annotated on two differentially abundant pieces in the graph (*Enterocloster clostridioformis*, *rplT*; *Ruminococcus_B gnavus*, *rplQ*; *Enterocloster clostridioformis_A*, *rplO*, *rplC*; *Enterocloster sp005845215*, *rplO*; *Enterocloster bolteae*, *rplC*).
+We queried with the marker gene sequence that was used to perform the multifasta annotation and extracted the reads associated with that graph piece using `spacegraphcats extract_reads`.
+We then mapped the extracted reads back to the query sequence using `bwa mem` [@doi:10.48550/arXiv.1303.3997].
+We visualized alignments in the Integrative Genomics Viewer [@doi:10.1093/bib/bbs017] and selected reads that overlapped the same coordinates in the reference gene but that had different complements of single nucleotide polymorphisms.
+We BLASTed these reads using blastn against the NCBI nr database and found the best strain-level matches.

+We next identified KEGG orthologs that were only annotated in the either the pieces that were increased or decreased in abundance in CD compared to nonIBD.
+We performed KEGG enrichment analysis using clusterProfiler `enricher` [@doi:10.1089/omi.2011.0118], using TERM2GENE as all KEGG orthologs with pathway mappings and with argument `maxGSSize = 500`.
+We considered pathways enriched to be enriched which had adjusted p values < 0 .05.
+Lastly, we searched for the presence of KEGG orthologs that quence reactive oxygen species using orthologs defined in [@doi:j.freeradbiomed.2019.03.032].

 ## Searching for isolates that contained differentially abundant genomic sequences